hpcclab/action_engine/README.md

 ```bash
 pip install -r requirements.txt
 ```

-**Note:** The `requirements.txt` file includes all necessary dependencies including:
-- FastAPI and Uvicorn for the web server
-- Boto3 for AWS integration
-- OpenAI and LangChain for LLM functionality
-- Transformers and VLLM for local LLM support
-- Pillow for image processing
-- And other required modules

 ### Step 4: Create a `.env` File for Environment Variables

 Below is an example of what your `.env` file should look like.
 Replace the placeholder values with your actual credentials: